Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain two ways to identify the cause of stress in an intimate relationship and help clients to cope.
+-Name two ways to identify the cause of stress in an intimate relationship and help clients begin to cope with that stress.

 -Explain a productive technique for initializing intimacy as a way to foster intimacy.

--Explain how voice therapy allows greater intimacy, according to Barbor.
+-Explain how does voice therapy allow greater intimacy.